Tanzyingsz/DDM-Dissertation/Literature Review 5.0.md

 ### 4.2.2 Usability of RE:source

 In order to keep consistency throughout the user experience, RE:source developed a design system that stores all the necessary elements that will be reused multiple times.
-Applying the design elements metioned in the previous section(2.1.3), RE:source planned to carry out the typography, colour scheme and motion design as follwed:
+Applying the design elements metioned in the previous section(2.1.3), RE:source planned to carry out the typography, colour scheme and motion design as follwed:<br/>

 **(1)Colour**
 In order to show the various status of information and express a clear hierarchy, RE:source picked the colour theme with one primary colour, blue, and five additional colours.
 Inspired by the visual salience chart above, green and orange are used as the secondary and third level of colour in priority.
-The overall elaborate colour theme helps RE:source to present readable and understandable content, pass the brand value of safe and reliable.
+The overall elaborate colour theme helps RE:source to present readable and understandable content, pass the brand value of safe and reliable.<br/>

-Considering accessibility, content are not only distinguished through colour, but also explanation text or various patterns.
+Considering accessibility, content are not only distinguished through colour, but also explanation text or various patterns.<br/><br/>

 **(2)Typography**
 Re:source adopted two typefaces: Merriweather and Merriweather Sans as its type scale.
 These two fonts belongs to the same font family yet distinct from each other.
 Merriweather is a serif font which is designed to be "pleasant to read on screens"(Google Fonts, 2020).
 Besides the slight offset of numbers in font produce a cheerful mood.
 Therefore RE: source use it as a body and price tag typeface.
 Compared to its relatives, the semi-condensed sans-serif Merriweather Sans has a more modern shapes and feelings.
 It contains more power when used in larger font.
 Therefore, the most copy within RE:source website is set to Merriweather Sans.
-Together, these two fonts form a harmonious combination.
+Together, these two fonts form a harmonious combination.<br/><br/>

 **(3)Motion Design**
 The main motions used in Re:source are the status change of button, the horizontal transformation of paragraph and some animation that connects the storyline.
-The animations are either triggered on hover, scrolling or mouse movement.
+The animations are either triggered on hover, scrolling or mouse movement.<br/>

 In the long page with rich content, like the "Our-Mission" page and "Donation-Guide" page, parallax effect and some easing motion will be used to reduce user fatigue.
 [More content here after development]